StaroKep/tredactor.selectapp.net/backend/docs/dev/MySQL.md

 # How run MySQL local using docker
 ### [MySQL server for Docker](https://hub.docker.com/r/mysql/mysql-server/ "MySQL server for Docker")

+> For linux may be required sudo permissions

 ### [Example of running](https://www.youtube.com/watch?v=w_aVnMmrASE "Example of running")